-We established current Good Manufacturing Practice ("cGMP"), clinical-scale manufacturing capabilities for engineered cell therapy and AAV-based gene therapies in our state-of-the-art Cleveland, Ohio facility.
-We believe that our platform provides us with distinct advantages, including flexibility, scale, reliability, and the potential for reduced development risk, reduced cost, and faster times to market.
-We have focused on establishing internal Chemistry, Manufacturing and Controls ("CMC") capabilities that drive value for our organization through process development, assay development and manufacturing.
+We established current Good Manufacturing Practice ("cGMP"), clinical-scale manufacturing capabilities for engineered cell therapies and AAV-based gene therapies in our state-of-the-art Cleveland, Ohio facility.
+We believe that our manufacturing platform provides us with distinct advantages, including flexibility, scale, reliability, and the potential for reduced development risk, reduced cost, and faster times to market.
+We have focused on establishing internal CMC capabilities that drive value for our organization through process development, assay development and manufacturing.
 We have also deployed robust quality systems governing all aspects of product lifecycle from preclinical through commercial stage.